JamesCC/VMXProxyPy/readme.md

 <https://sites.google.com/site/vmxserialremote/vmxproxy>

 In the installation there are additional batch files that can be used to start the server without the use of the GUI.
-Just double click the relevent batch file.
-Edit them if necessary to change any key settings (such as the serial port).
+Just double click the relevant batch file.
+Edit them if necessary to change any key settings (such as the serial port), and drop a short cut to them on your desktop to quickly execute them.

 Alternatively, you can also run the python script "normally", just install Python 3.6, download VMXProxy from github, start a windows console, cd to the directory you create (with this readme.md